Skip to content

 SAP’s total cloud revenue reached EUR 17.14 billion in FY 2024, up 25% year-over-year (SAP News, 2025).
 A significant portion of that growth comes from CX products.
 Here’s what each one handles.

-SAP Sales Cloud V2 manages the sales pipeline — leads, opportunities, accounts, contacts, forecasting, and territory management.
-It’s where sales teams track deals, forecast revenue, and manage customer relationships.
+SAP Sales Cloud V2 manages the sales pipeline: leads, opportunities, accounts, contacts, forecasting, territory management.
+It’s where your sales team tracks deals, forecasts revenue, and manages customer relationships.
+This is usually where we start with new customers.
+Get the pipeline right and everything else follows.

-SAP Service Cloud V2 handles post-sale support — case management, SLA tracking, knowledge bases, and multi-channel communication (email, chat, phone).
-It’s where service teams resolve issues and track customer satisfaction.
+SAP Service Cloud V2 handles post-sale support: case management, SLA tracking, knowledge bases, multi-channel communication (email, chat, phone).
+It’s where service teams resolve issues and track satisfaction.

-SAP Commerce Cloud powers digital storefronts — B2B and B2C.
-Product catalogues, pricing, checkout, order management, and fulfilment.
+SAP Commerce Cloud powers digital storefronts, both B2B and B2C.
+Product catalogues, pricing, checkout, order management, fulfilment.
 Gartner has named SAP a Leader in the Magic Quadrant for Digital Commerce for 11 consecutive years (SAP News, 2025).
+Eleven years.
+That’s not a fluke.

-SAP Emarsys (Marketing Cloud) runs marketing automation — email campaigns, customer segmentation, predictive analytics, and omnichannel engagement.
+SAP Emarsys (Marketing Cloud) runs marketing automation: email campaigns, customer segmentation, predictive analytics, omnichannel engagement.
 It personalises marketing at scale.
+And it’s genuinely good at it, which I don’t say about every SAP acquisition.

-SAP Customer Data Platform (CDP) unifies customer data from all sources — CRM, commerce, marketing, service, and third-party systems — into a single profile.
-It’s the data foundation that makes personalisation possible across all other products.
+SAP Customer Data Platform (CDP) unifies customer data from all sources (CRM, commerce, marketing, service, third-party systems) into a single profile.
+It’s the data foundation that makes personalisation possible across all the other products.

 Why Does CX Management Matter for Revenue?

-Consider what happens without CX management: sales teams work from spreadsheets, service teams can’t see purchase history, marketing sends the same email to everyone, and nobody knows which customers are at risk of churning.
-Each gap costs revenue.
+Think about what happens without CX management.
+Sales teams work from spreadsheets.
+Service teams can’t see purchase history.
+Marketing sends the same email to everyone.
+Nobody knows which customers are at risk of churning.
+Each of those gaps costs money.
+Real money, not theoretical money.

 Higher conversion rates.
-When sales reps see a customer’s full history — website visits, content downloads, past purchases — they have the context to close faster.
+When sales reps see a customer’s full history (website visits, content downloads, past purchases), they have the context to close faster.
+I watched a rep at one of our customers close a deal in 2 days that normally takes 3 weeks, because he could see the prospect had already been deep in the product docs on the commerce site.

 Better retention.
 When marketing knows which customers have open support tickets, they don’t send tone-deaf promotional emails.
-Instead, they nurture the relationship appropriately.
+They nurture the relationship properly instead.
+This sounds obvious, but I can’t tell you how many companies still blast promotions to customers who have active complaints.

 SAP CX: Five Products, One Customer ViewCustomerData (CDP)Sales Cloud V2Pipeline · ForecastingService Cloud V2Cases · SLAsCommerce CloudStorefront · OrdersEmarsysMarketing · CampaignsAll five products share customer data through SAP CDP and BTP Integration Suite